Blackstone Pymetrics: Interview Questions & Tips (2026)

 How do you prioritize tasks when working on multiple projects?
 (Time Management)

 How to answer it: Talk about how triage works based on urgency, impact, and deadlines.
-Mention tools or systems you use.
+Mention the tools or systems you use.

 Example of a strong answer fragment: